All Episodes

 Here's how that went.

-Sounds like you're saying that this is a Republican problem and not one that you bear any responsibility for.
+Sounds like you're saying this is a Republican problem and not one that you bear any responsibility for.

-Just trying to clarify your story.
+Just trying to clarify yourself.

 Well, no, but I'm trying to clarify the question.

-What I'm suggesting is I've put forward a plan that calls for serious spending cuts, serious entitlement reforms, goes right at the problem uh that is at the heart of our long-term deficit problem.
+What I'm suggesting is I've put forward a plan that calls for serious spending cuts, serious entitlement reforms, goes right at the problem that is at the heart of our long-term deficit problem.

 I've offered negotiations around that kind of balanced approach.

-And so far we've gotten rebuffed because what Speaker Boehner and the Republicans have said is we cannot do any revenue.
+And so far, we've gotten rebuffed because what Speaker Boehner and the Republicans have said is we cannot do any revenue.

 We can't do a dime's worth of revenue.

-So what more do you think I should do?
+So, what more do you think I should do?

-Killing 170 million jobs and we only have 140 million.
+We only have 140 million.

-Now we we used to have 149 million jobs.
+Now, we used to have 149 million jobs.

 You know that?

-Because we've been told that they're asking certain players if they're heterosexual at the combine, which I the question confuses some of the players.
+Because we've been told that they're asking certain players if they're heterosexual at the combine, which the question confuses some of the players.

-don't know what that is.
+I don't know what that is.

 I'm not kidding.

-Her name is uh her name is Lauren Silberman.
+Her name is Lauren Silberman.

 She wants to kick for an NFL team.